 In senior competitions, swimmers perform two routines for judges, one technical and one free.
 Technical routines involve the performance of predetermined elements that must be executed in a specific order; free routines have no such requirements so swimmers are ‘free’ to be as creative as they can with their choreography in order to impress the judges.
 There are also categories known as ‘figures’ where set movements are performed without music in front of the judges.
 The aim is simply to impress the judges with the quality of execution.

 Only team and duet competitions are currently included in the Olympic Games, though solos were included in 1984, 1988 and 1992.

 Moves, Positions and Skills

 Synchronised swimming involves several basic positions of varying difficulty and intensity.
-The sport’s governing body, FINA, provides a list of internationally recognised figures as per the FINA manual which are allocated a category and difficulty tariff.
+The sport’s governing body, FINA, provides a list of internationally recognised figures which are allocated a category and difficulty tariff.
 In addition the British Amateur Swimming Association (now Swim England) provides a few figures as part of its National Plan for Teaching Swimming, designed to introduce young swimmers to synchro’s basic movements, though these are not recognised by FINA.
 Full details about the following are available on the FINA and Swim England web sites: